VFPX/Thor/Docs/Tweet_18.md

-﻿Thor TWEeT #18: IntellisenseX for Nested Objects
+﻿Thor TWEeT #18: <a href="https://github.com/VFPX/IntelliSenseX" target="_blank">IntellisenseX</a> for Nested Objects
 ===

-IntellisenseX provides dropdown lists for nested objects.
+[IntellisenseX](https://github.com/VFPX/IntelliSenseX) provides dropdown lists for nested objects.
 These dropdown list are available throughout an entire form or class, as shown in this example:

 ![](Images/Tweet18a.png)